ioggstream/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

 :  This is actually problematic.
 Look at this example that reuses the `TaxCode` schema and semantic in different properties.

+Q: Why don't use SHACL or OWL restrictions instead of JSON Schema?
+:  Web and mobile developers consider JSON Schema is easier to use than SHACL.
+   Moreover, OWL restrictions are about semantics, and are not designed to restrict the syntax.

 ~~~ yaml
     TaxCode:
       type: string